 Perhaps coffee is more your cup of tea.
 Terrible puns aside, I’ve also rounded up some of the best coffee shops in Bath.
 Enjoy!

-Collona and Smalls have different speciality coffees every week, sourced from the country’s leading roasteries.
+Colonna and Smalls (now Colonna Coffee) have different speciality coffees every week, sourced from the country’s leading roasteries.
 They’re all displayed with tasting notes like a wine menu – making it easy to choose the perfect cup.
 The shop itself, just off Queen Square, is beautiful.
 This is definitely the best place in Bath for pure, unadulterated coffee.

 Where: 6 Chapel Row, Bath.